These financial support options are available for every student.

 Classes & Workshops

-- Next Step and PMSO: MCCA workshops are free financial literacy workshops and can be found at https://www.mccainc.org/home or call (309) 829-0691.
+- Next Step and PMSO: MCCA workshops are free financial literacy workshops and can be found at this MCC link or call (309) 829-0691.

 - Money Smart Week: During Smart Money Week in April, Heartland will have workshops for students with several different area banks attending that can help you with financial literacy.
-You can sign up for the workshops online at https://www.heartland.edu/news/2017/moneySmartWeek2017.html
+You can sign up for the workshops online at this money smart information link.

 - Success Education: Heartland offers success education classes that will earn you college credit while you are gaining awareness about your academic career and your personal self and facilitating awareness about each.
-You can register for these classes just as you would register for any other class on Heartland's website http://www.heartland.edu/schedule/index.html
+You can register for these classes just as you would register for any other class on Heartland's website for the class schedule.

 - Basic Living Needs: You can request assistance with housing/clothing/utilities/food/transportation.
-Visit https://www.heartland.edu/211/livingNeeds.html to learn more.
+Visit the living needs link to learn more.

 - Bloomington/Normal Township: Bloomington/Normal Township funds may be available for you.
 Please contact Heartland’s Counseling Center (SCB 2410) at Counseling@heartland.edu or call (309) 268-8419.

-- Emergency Funds/GPS Funds: You can apply for funds for basic living needs such as housing/food/transportation at Heartland’s Foundation office (CCB 2300) through Chris.Downing@heartland.edu.
+- Emergency Funds: You can apply for emergency funds for basic living needs such as housing/food/transportation by contacting a success coach at email@example.com.
+You will then be contacted by a coach to discuss your situation.

 - Emergency Financial Aid Refunds: You can request emergency Financial Aid refunds if you are qualified for Financial Aid.
 Please contact the Financial Aid Office (CCB 1106) FinAid@heartland.edu or call (309) 268-8020.